FREE Plant-Based Protein Course with 40+ Recipes

 I got a text a few weeks ago from Whitney asking me what my best vegan chili recipe was.
 Oh– tough one.
 A quick glance showed me that I have 10 different chili recipes on my site.
 All of them good, all packed with various plant-based proteins but to call one of them out over the others?
 I didn’t know where to start.

 Well, this best vegan chili recipe is when you’re in the mood for the best.
 A chili that rivals any classic meat one.
-The kind of chili that you’d expect if you ordered chili at a restaurant, no tempeh, tofu, butternut squash, sweet potatoes or lentils in site.
+The kind of chili that you’d expect if you ordered chili at a restaurant, no tempeh, tofu, butternut squash, sweet potatoes or lentils in sight.
 A classic vegan chili for when you’re in the mood for the best.
 Whitney, this recipe is for you!

 Rarely do I make my own chili base, but for the best vegan chili recipe I pulled out all of the stops.
 You’re welcome to use chili powder instead (roughly 3-4 tablespoons worth) but I love the smoky, silky taste of creating your own chili pepper base.